AdaCore/gnatstudio/docs/users_guide/editing.rst

-The :menuselection:`Editor --> Always use external editor` preference lets you choose to use an external editor every time you double-click on a file, instead of opening GPS's own editor.
+The :menuselection:`Editor --> Always use external editor` preference lets you choose to use an external editor every time you double-click on a file, instead of opening GNAT Studio's own editor.

 .. index:: clipboard
 .. index:: cut